SkyLundy/Fluency/README.md

   - LanguageTabs
   - ProcessLanguage
 - UIKit admin theme
-- At least 2 languages configured in ProcessWire to add translation to fields
+- At least 2 languages configured in ProcessWire and Fluency to add translation to fields
 - API key for the chosen third party translation service, free tiers are available

 ## Installing